Neural-Dragon-AI/BabyDragon/babydragon/memory/frames/readme.md

 ### Value Columns

-The `value_columns` are subdivided into two types: `context_columns` and `embeddable_columns`.
+Value columns are further subdivided into two categories: `context_columns` and `embeddable_columns`.

 #### Context Columns

-The `context_columns` contain data of any polar type.
-It can also be auto-generated based on the data type, like applying pre-trained classifiers to get their prediction or applying some transformation or augmentation to the data.
+Context columns house data of any polar type.
+They can contain auto-generated data based on specific data type applications like pre-trained classifiers' predictions or data transformations/augmentations.

 #### Embeddable Columns

-The `embeddable_columns` contain data of stricter `babydragon` types, which will allow automatic inference of embedders and interaction with language models.
+Embeddable columns, on the other hand, hold data of stricter `babydragon` types.
+This rigidity allows for automatic inference of embedders and seamless interaction with language models.

 ### Embedding Columns

-The `embedding_columns` store the vector for the corresponding value in the `embeddable_columns`.
-There will be the same number of embedding columns as there are embeddable columns.
+These columns store vector representations corresponding to the values in the `embeddable_columns`.
+The number of embedding columns mirrors the number of embeddable columns.

+## Intelligent Selection of Vector Embedders

+BabyDragon boasts a feature of automatic selection of vector embedders based on the `bd_type`.
+This feature identifies the best-suited embedder for the data, facilitating the conversion of complex, diverse data into formats suitable for machine learning algorithms and operations like vector search.
+It streamlines preprocessing and optimizes the data processing pipeline.

-## Bridging Structured and Unstructured Data
+## Unifying Structured and Unstructured Data

-`BabyDragon` extends typical database operations such as `select`, `group_by`, `filter`, and `sort` by incorporating top-k nearest neighbor search capabilities over vector representations of column values.
-This integration enables the manipulation and querying of both structured and unstructured data within a unified framework.
-Users can create dynamic query pipelines, first employing SQL-like operations to filter and organize the data, followed by vector search operations to extract information based on similarity in the vector space.
-This is especially beneficial when dealing with unstructured data like text or images.
-Furthermore, `BabyDragon` supports advanced analytical tasks across data types.
-The fusion of these techniques enables efficient processing and advanced exploration of heterogeneous data.
+BabyDragon augments conventional database operations like `select`, `group_by`, `filter`, and `sort` with top-k nearest neighbor search over vector representations of column values.
+This enhancement allows manipulation of both structured and unstructured data within the same framework, making it possible to perform advanced analytical tasks across data types.
+Users can create dynamic query pipelines: employing SQL-like operations to filter and organize data before leveraging vector search operations to draw insights based on vector space similarity.
+This proves particularly advantageous when handling unstructured data like text or images, paving the way for efficient processing and sophisticated exploration of heterogeneous data.

 # Column Generators